mrismanaziz/Reforestation/README.md

-## What does a female snake use for support?
-A co-Bra!
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!